Prepare for a Successful Field Trip

 If you travel internationally for fieldwork, the recommended steps listed in Planning a Field Research Trip still apply.
 There are additional factors/requirements that should be considered:

 This course is an overview of travel abroad safety.
-Topics include: planning, safety, travel health, and international security. - Shipment of physical items
+Topics include: planning, safety, travel health, and international security

-- Export control regulations might apply.
-Do contact exportcontrol@research.ucsb.edu in the Office of Research for assistance.
+• Export control regulations may apply to scientific equipment and technical data.
+Contact exportcontrol@research.ucsb.edu in the Office of Research for assistance.

-- Travel Health at UCSB offers individual consultations, recommended and required travel immunizations, prescriptions and information for prevention of malaria and other illnesses, Up-to-date, country specific health and travel advisories.
+• Travel Health at UCSB offers individual and group consultations on travel advisories, immunizations, prescriptions and information on disease prevention.
 Schedule an appointment 12 weeks prior to your departure date.

 Available Campus Resources